initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 If we have to select the `profileFeatureState` , we would do as `AppState.profile` and it would return the `profileFeatureState`.

-Similarly to create a function which returns `profileFeatureState` from `AppState`, we would do like
+Similarly to create a selector function which returns `profileFeatureState` from `AppState`, we would do like

 ```typescript
 selectProfile = function(state:AppState){ return state.profile; }